MaghsoodSalimi/STORM/README.md

 - Filters and visual elements enable dynamic exploration
 - The report is shared to facilitate easy access and stakeholder engagement

 This visualization supports effective monitoring and analysis of train operations based on live data.
+[View the interactive report](https://app.powerbi.com/reportEmbed?reportId=48a3bf00-09a3-4843-83c2-d6381d5168a4&autoAuth=true&ctid=a1795b64-dabd-4758-b988-b309292316cf)

 ---

 ## Step 5: AI-Powered Train Delay Forecasting

-To forecast train delays based on historical and contextual data, a machine learning model is developed and integrated into the system:
+To forecast train delays based on historical data, a machine learning model has been developed and integrated into a user-facing application:

-- Historical train data from the Azure SQL Database is extracted and preprocessed for training
+- Historical train departure data is read from CSV files and preprocessed for training
-- External data such as weather conditions, public holidays, and company-specific factors are merged as additional features
-- Gradient boosting algorithms (e.g., XGBoost or LightGBM) are employed to build a robust predictive model
+- An XGBoost model is trained to predict train delays based on features like scheduled departure time and actual departure
-- The model is evaluated using metrics like Mean Absolute Error (MAE) and accuracy on a hold-out test set
+- The model's performance is evaluated using metrics such as Mean Absolute Error (MAE) on a test set
-- Predictions are exposed through an API endpoint to enable real-time delay forecasts for upcoming trips
+- A Streamlit app is built to allow users to input relevant trip details and receive delay predictions interactively

 This component provides actionable insights to improve scheduling and operational efficiency.